open-telemetry/oteps/0003-eliminate-stats-record.md

 ## Motivation

-This change is no longer a necessary interface.
-There are conceivable reasons to support it, but they are not outweighed by the cost of implementing and supporting two interfaces for recording metrics and statistics.
+`stats.Record` is no longer a necessary interface.
+There are conceivable reasons to support it, but they are outweighed by the cost of implementing and supporting two interfaces for recording metrics and statistics.

 ## Explanation

 In RFC 0002-metric-measure, a new MeasureMetric type is introduced to replace raw statistics, with support for pre-defined label values.
-With the new type introduced, it's now possible to record formerly-raw statistics through a higher-level Metric interface.  stats.Record is no longer a requirement and should be removed until strong evidence of its need emerges from real use-cases.
+With the new type introduced, it's now possible to record formerly-raw statistics through a higher-level Metric interface.

 ## Internal details

-This simply involves removing the low-level `stats.Record` API from the specification.
+This simply involves removing the low-level `stats.Record` API from the specification, as it is no longer required.

 ## Trade-offs and mitigations